Goalsum/TataruBook/docs/tables_and_views.md

 - The source and destination account in a record cannot both be external account.
 (Checked by [check_both_external]({{ site.baseurl }}/tables_and_views.html#check_both_external) view) (New in v1.1)
 - When the source or destination account is an external account in a record, the external account must either contains standard asset or the same asset as another account.
 (Checked by [check_external_asset]({{ site.baseurl }}/tables_and_views.html#check_external_asset) view) (New in v1.1)

-Users who are new to bookkeeping may be wondering how to import the existing balances for each account into a db file.
+Users who are new to bookkeeping may be wondering how to import the existing balances for each account into a DB file.
 The recommended approach is to create an external account called `Opening balance` and for each internal account that needs to have its balance brought forward, add a transaction record transferring value from `Opening balance` to that internal account.
 {: .notice}

 ## posting_extras